yanmagale/event-present-audience/README.md

 - Clone this project
 - Run `bower i`

+## Documentation
+- Open `documentation.html` to see all docs this component

 # Customize Template

 You can customize properties that template utilize for show tweets data.
 This is possibily because this template using a `CSS Custom Properties`